feuyeux/zen-time/README.md

 # Zen-Time
-A NLP Services on Spark.
+A NLP Micro-Service on Spark.

 ![](zen-time.png)